 Without further ado, here are five of the most productive exercises you should do:

 Pull-ups and chin-ups are two fantastic bodyweight exercises for the back.
 Both of them do an excellent job of training your lats, and they also help stabilize your core and strengthen your biceps and grip.

 Plus, a significant advantage of these exercises is that you don’t have to worry about having equipment.
-You need a pull-up bar, and you’re set – you can even do this at home.
+Although, of course, it would be best if you had a pull-up bar, and you’re set – you can even do this at home.

 When it comes to strengthening the back, few exercises work as effectively as the deadlift.

-Deadlifts do a great job of building our back strength and involve other muscles like our glutes, hamstrings, biceps, and forearms.
+Deadlifts build our back strength and involve other muscles like our glutes, hamstrings, biceps, and forearms.

 Plus, there are many variations you can use.
 Some popular ones include conventional, sumo, trap bar, rack pull, and deficit deadlifts.